pydanny/pydanny-event-notes/DjangoConEurope2013/imaginative_programmer.rst

 Zed's Imaginative Programming Process
 =====================================

-1. Perceiving the Imaginative Idea
+1. Perceiving the Imaginative Idea.
-2. Establish the Concept
+2. Establish the Concept.
+3. Research techniques or tools.
+Programmers often skip this step.
+4. Refine the concept through composition.